kurta999/StringParser/README.md

 # StringParser
-You can parse strings from your mode into file with this shit
+You can parse strings from your mode into file with this simple application.